RaNDoMiNimaZE/OperaGX_STALKER_Mod/README.md

 How to install ?
-!
-Ensure you have the latest browser update (opera://update) !
+1. Ensure you have the latest browser update (opera://update)
+2. Download and unpuck mod in any directory
-1. Open Extensions view (opera:extensions)
+3. Open Extensions view (opera:extensions)
-2. Enable Developer mode in top right corner
+4. Enable Developer mode in top right corner
-3. Click Load unpacked and point to directory with manifest.json
+5. Click Load unpacked and point to mod directory with manifest.json
-4. Loaded mod will shown in Mods view (opera:mods)
+6. Loaded mod will shown in Mods view (opera:mods)